shahvishrut9/Prediction-using-supervised-ML./README.md

 # Prediction-using-supervised-ML.
+Data Science and Business Analytics Task-1
-Predicting the percentage of a student based on the no. of study hours
+Predicting the percentage of an student based on the no. of study hours using simple linear regression model Used - Python (Jupyter Notebook)